tpunt/php-ast-reverter/README.md

 # php-ast-reverter
-A package that reverts an abstract syntax tree (AST) produced by the php-ast extension back into (somewhat) PSR-compliant code.
-This enables for code pre-processing to be done.
+A tool that reverts an abstract syntax tree (AST) produced by the [php-ast](https://github.com/nikic/php-ast) extension back into (somewhat) PSR-compliant code.
+This enables for code preprocessing to be done.

 Requirements:
  - PHP 7
  - [php-ast](https://github.com/nikic/php-ast) extension (it should be
  compatible with both versions 10 and 20)

-This is still under development and as such the code base will need refactoring, commenting, and more thorough testing still.
-This is what I intend to work on in the coming days (along with my php preprocessing tool that uses this one ;).
+This tool is still under development and as such the code base will need refactoring, commenting, and more thorough testing.
+This is what I intend to work on in the coming weeks, along with my other tool (for php preprocessing) that will make use of this one.

 Example:
 ```php